iphys/try-mdbook/try-mdbook-with-github-pages/src/using-mdbook.md

 Once your local reposiory is ready for build, run `mdbook serve --open`.
-It builds the site locally, stores files under `book` folder, and opens the browser to.
+It builds the site locally, stores files under `book` folder, and opens the browser.
-The contents are dynamically reloaded as you edit the source.
+The contents are dynamically reloaded as you edit and save the source.

 Check that math works.
 This one is inline math: